'Our city is heartbroken': Louisville holding vigil today to mourn 5 killed in bank shooting

 Body camera footage from Galloway shows him taking fire, and then retreating to a safe position behind a planter as officers talk about how they can't see the gunman, and that the gunman is shooting through windows in the front of the bank.
 At some point, Galloway was also shot.

-Police eventually took down the shooter after he broke the bank's lobby glass windows, giving officers a vision on his location, Deputy Chief Paul Humphrey said.
+The shooter eventually broke the bank's lobby glass windows, giving officers vision on his location, Deputy Chief Paul Humphrey said.

 The entire situation -- from when the gunman began firing his assault weapon to when he was killed by police -- lasted for about nine minutes, according to Louisville police Lt.
 Col. Aaron Cromwell.